On This Page

 During the Hospital Stay for Selective Dorsal Rhizotomy Surgery

-SDR patients are greeted by Perianesthesia staff upon arrival.
-We'll weigh the patient and ask that they change into a hospital gown.
-We'll also check temperature, pulse and blood pressure.
-A child life specialist helps prepare children for surgery and offers toys, crafts or movies to help them feel more at ease.
+Our perianesthesia staff greets patients and their families upon arrival for SDR surgery.
+We then weigh the patient and ask the patient to change into a hospital gown.
+We also check the patient’s temperature, pulse and blood pressure.
+A child life specialist helps prepare patients for surgery and offers toys, crafts or movies to help them feel more at ease.

 Next, patients meet with the surgery team: the operating room nurse, neurosurgeon, nurse anesthetist and anesthesiologist.
 Any questions or concerns can be raised at this time.
 Also, tell the nurse and anesthesiologist about experiences with pain.
 Patients can request medicines and other techniques to help decrease anxiety.